robertkarl/RKTwitter/README.md

 - [x] Include that user's timeline
 - [ ] (optional) View following/followers list

-- [ ] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
+- [x] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
+    - Show mentions when offline
+    - Show home timeline when offline
+    - Display user profile when offline
 - [x] Advanced: When a network request is sent, user sees an indeterminate progress indicator
 - [x] Advanced: User can "reply" to any tweet on their home timeline.
 The user that wrote the original tweet is automatically "@" replied in compose
 - [x] Advanced: User can click on a tweet to be taken to a "detail view" of that tweet